 - How will people find out about it?

 - Will teachers be included?

-- If you are targeting a group of students, how will you approach them?
+- If you're targeting a group of students, how will you approach them?

-- How will you build buzz around your club?
+- How will you build 'a buzz' around the book club?

 Sample book club instructions

 - 2 to 3 prepared comments about your book — these can be based on answers to the general discussion questions.